 USC Thornton blends the rigors of a traditional conservatory-style education with the intellectual ambition of a leading research university, students thrive as artists, performers, educators, and professionals while taking classes in other schools at USC.
 They often add a double major or a minor, and learn from esteemed faculty and students beyond the musical classroom and across the university.

 With our location in the heart of Los Angeles, opportunities abound and students often build careers before they graduate.
 We are unique among our peers in the sheer diversity of music that is taught here—from early music to popular music, orchestral performance, screen scoring, jazz, composition, music industry, and more—all at the highest levels.
 Scroll down to learn more about USC Thornton.

-USC Thornton offers courses for everyone whether you are embarking on a degree, earning a graduate certificate or artist diploma, considering a minor, or rounding out your electives at USC.
+USC Thornton offers courses for everyone whether you are embarking on a degree, earning a graduate certificate or artist diploma, considering a minor, or rounding out your electives.

 Develop your skills with a graduate or undergraduate degree in our classical, contemporary, or scholarly & research programs.